LegendSM/note/content/Biology/Genetics/2 - Mitosis.md

 			- Animal cells aren't rigid so at the metaphase plate, the cell pulls inwards, creating a **cleavage furrow** and completes with 2 separate daughter cells when it meets in the centre.
 		- #### Plant Cells:
 			- Plant cells are more rigid than animal cells due to the cell wall, so after anaphase the cell forms a **cell plate** at the metaphase plate.
 This is a preliminary cell wall and grows into one.

+> [!info] What produces spindle fibres in plant cells?
+> Plants don't have centriole pairs, but they have other organelles which produce the spindle fibres instead.

+***
+# Results

+### Mitosis produces 2 genetically identical daughter cells.